sahakoustuv/sahakoustuv.github.io/_portfolio/portfolio-1.md

 spouse has sufficient assets to cover a crisis or it can cause households to sacrifice legitimate investment opportunities if both spouses are overly conservative.
-This study investigates whether married couples in rural Bangladesh successfully coordinate risky decisions across their respective domains.
+This study investigates whether married couples in rural Bangladesh successfully coordinate risky decisions across their respective domains of decision-making.
 Using an artefactual experiment, we elicit individual risk preferences and employ a two-stage lottery-choice game to examine joint decision-making.
 The results indicate widespread coordination failures: only a quarter of couples successfully coordinate risk-taking decisions, while most either assume excessive